Program FacultyPage address: http://www.mnsu.edu/honors/facultystaff/faculty.html

 Alisa Eimen (Ph.D., University of Minnesota)

-Dr. Eimen studied Art History and German at the University of Alabama, Birmingham.
-She earned an M.A. and Ph.D. in Art History from the University of Minnesota, where she specialized in Islamic and South Asian studies.
+Dr. Eimen studied Art History and German at the University of Alabama, Birmingham and earned an M.A. and Ph.D. in Art History from the University of Minnesota, where she specialized in Islamic and South Asian studies.
 While completing her Ph.D., she also earned an M.Phil. from the International Institute for the Study of Islam in the Modern World (Leiden, Netherlands) and completed a year-long curatorial internship at the Walker Art Center in Minneapolis.
 She has been teaching Art History at Minnesota State University since 2005, covering a range of topics from ancient to modern art around the globe.
 Her research interests focus on the ways in which identity and memory shape art and architecture.
-Her most recent publications are chapters in Performing the Iranian State: Visual Culture and the Representations of Iranian Identity (Anthem, 2013) and Making Art and Architecture in India: Woman’s Eye, Woman’s Hand (Zubaan, forthcoming in 2013).
-She will be on sabbatical in 2013-2014, researching development of Muslim sacred space in Germany.
+She has published chapters in several books on Iranian and Indian architecture, and most recently an article on mosque building in Germany in the International Journal of Islamic Architecture (2015).

 Tony Filipovitch (Ph.D., Portland State University)